leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 console.log(carPriceLookUpTable[car.make][car.model][getYearKey(car.year)]);
 ```

-Not exactly a one-liner, but the intention and logic are much more apparent than the first.
-Let's take an in-depth look at how this works.
+It isn't exactly a one-liner, but there is no nesting involved! the intention and logic are much more apparent than the first.
+Most of all the intention and logic are much more apparent than the first!

-The essence of this problem is classifying an object and applying the corresponding logic to it.
-So, in the look-up table, we use the car's properties as keys and indices.
-By doing this, we store the value or logic in a table instead of a decision tree, a bunch of nested if-else or switch statements.
-During run-time, we can easily find the correct value on the look-up table.

-Here's a simpler version of the above example:
+Let's look at a simpler version of the above example to understand how it works:

 ```javascript
 const toyataCarModelPriceLookUpTable = {